abcxyz/pmap/README.md

 bodies, they need to know the following:

-* **The requirements for what teams must do, driven by legal requirements or external commitments (aka. privacy policy and compliance controls).** This includes translating the comprehensive external legal requirements into requirements that are tailored to products and services of the organizations.
+* **The requirements for what teams must do, driven by legal requirements or external commitments (aka. policy and compliance controls).** This includes translating the comprehensive external legal requirements into requirements that are tailored to products and services of the organizations.